DavidAce/h5pp/readme.md

     - [**spdlog**](https://github.com/gabime/spdlog) (tested with version >= 1.3.1)

 The build process will attempt to find the libraries above installed on the system.
-By default, CMake will emit an error if it can't find the dependencies.
-For convenience, CMake is able to download and install these dependencies for you into the given install-directory (default: `install-dir/third-party`), and add these dependencies to the exported target `h5pp::h5pp`.
+By default, CMake will warn if it can't find the dependencies, and the installation step will simply copy the headers to `install-dir` and generate a target `h5pp::h5pp` for linking.

-To enable this automated behavior, see the available build options below.
+For convenience, `h5pp` is also able to download and install the missing dependencies for you into the given install-directory (default: `install-dir/third-party`), and add these dependencies to the exported target `h5pp::deps`.
+To enable this automated behavior read more about [build options](#build-options) and [linking](#linking) targets below.

 ## Installation